Dracula (Czech musical): 19th century

 During the ball they both disappear, probably to Dracula's bedroom.
-Other ballguests hide behind their masks that they are also vampires and other various beasts.
+Other ball guests hide behind their masks that they are also vampires and other various beasts.
 The ball alters to an orgy.
 Shocked, Steven watches and is dragged into their dance.
 The servant saves him from being killed and then wonders out loud if he should finish him off or help him.
-He also speaks of the relationships between masters and their servants (The Servant and Time).
+He also speaks of the relationships between masters and their servants (The Bridge of Time).
 He lets Steven live, but keeps him prisoner (Steven's Monologue).

-Lorraine then sings the famous "Jsi můj pán" (You Are My Lord), where she describes how Dracula is the only thing important in her life now.
+Lorraine then sings the famous "Jsi můj pán" (My Lord), where she describes how Dracula is the only thing important in her life now.
 She has completely and hopelessly fallen for him.

 A few days later, Dracula and Steven meet.
 Steven is angry that he was kept a prisoner and wants to take his sister away.
 Lorraine comes and assures him that she is happy with the Count.
 Steven tries to kill Dracula, but the wound instantly heals.
 Once they have learned of the immortality, Steven kills himself out of desperation.
 Now aware of what the Count really is, Lorraine begs him to also make her a vampire, saying that there is no point in her life without him.
-Unhappily, he complies (The Deed is Done).
-The townsfolk chases Dracula, nymphs and Lorraine, but the servant is able to lead them away and vampires escape (Hunt for the Evil).
+Unhappily, he complies (Resolutionn).
+The townsfolk chases Dracula, nymphs and Lorraine, but the servant is able to lead them away and vampires escape (The Hunt for Evil).